When news happens, text LT and your photos and videos to 80360. Or contact us by email or phone.

 Shakes-Drayton leads the way for GB

-Perri Shakes-Drayton led the way for Britain on the final day of the European Indoor Championships in Gothenburg by storming to gold in the 400 metres ahead of team-mate Eilidh Child.
+Britain won four more medals at the European Indoor Championships in Gothenburg, with Perri Shakes-Drayton leading the way by storming to gold in the 400 metres ahead of team-mate Eilidh Child.

 Shana Cox briefly threatened to make it a British clean sweep when she occupied third place after the first lap, but faded in the closing stages and finished sixth as Sweden's Moa Hjelmer delighted the home crowd by taking bronze.

-"I still want to achieve over the 400m hurdles and I haven't fulfilled my potential so to me I'm still a 400m hurdler and I think that gave me an advantage today, because I'm used to running over 10 hurdles in a 400m so I'm a lot stronger."
+"I still want to achieve over the 400m hurdles and I haven't fulfilled my potential so to me I'm still a 400m hurdler and I think that gave me an advantage, because I'm used to running over 10 hurdles in a 400m so I'm a lot stronger."

 Shakes-Drayton missed out on the Olympic final by just one place last year and admitted: "It kind of made me think I am going to show people what I am about, I am not giving up.
 With every disappointment I think you get stronger and that's the case with me.

 "I was knocked down after things had been going my way and I think you need a setback to come back stronger.
-I proved that today."
+I proved that."